This post contains affiliate links

 Stovetop Method

-- In a large Dutch oven, saute onions and garlic in butter over medium/high heat until tender, about 4 minutes
+• In a large Dutch oven, sauté onions and garlic in butter over medium/high heat until tender, about 4 minutes.

-- Pour in the chicken broth, and milk.
-Add in the dissolved tapioca flour.
-As it heats it will begin to thicken.
-Stir in potatoes and season with salt and pepper to taste and bring the mixture to a simmer (not a boil).
+• Pour in the chicken broth and stir in the potatoes.
+Season with salt and pepper to taste and bring the mixture to a simmer (not a boil).
+Reduce heat to low and simmer until potatoes are tender, about 20-25 minutes, stirring often.

-- Serve immediately, garnished with green onions, shredded cheddar cheese, and bacon.
+• Serve immediately, garnished with green onions, shredded cheddar cheese, and bacon.

 Crockpot Method

-- In a large skillet, melt the butter over medium heat.
+• In a large skillet, melt half the butter over medium heat.
 Add the onions and garlic.
 Sauté until softened, about 5 minutes.
-In a slow cooker, combine potatoes, chicken broth, onion, garlic, salt, and pepper

-- Cover and cook on low for 5-6 hours or high for 3-4 hours.
+• Cover and cook on low for 5-6 hours or high for 3-4 hours.

 Notes

-- Sub vegan butter for dairy-free.
+• Sub vegan butter for dairy-free.

-- Store any leftovers in an air-tight container for up to 6 days in the fridge.
+• Store any leftovers in an air-tight container for up to 6 days in the fridge.
 Potato soup does not freeze well and is not recommended.

 About Me